 Applicants are required to provide a single PowerPoint slide summarizing the proposed project.
-The slide must be submitted in Microsoft PowerPoint format and must follow the content and form requirements in the provided template.
+The slide must be submitted in Microsoft PowerPoint format.
 This slide will be used during ARPA-E's evaluation of Full Applications.
-A summary slide template is available on ARPA-E eXCHANGE.
+Summary Slides must conform to the content requirements described in the template.